4meta5/notes/Blockchain/Parity/polkadot.md

 ## History <a name = "history"></a>

-A more complex scalable solution known as Chain fibers, dating back to June 2014 and first published later that year, made the case for a single relay-chain and mul- tiple homogeneous chains providing a transparent inter- chain execution mechanism.
-Decoherence was paid for through transaction latency—transactions requiring the coordination of disparate portions of the system would take longer to process. [source](https://github.com/ethereum/wiki/wiki/Chain-Fibers-Redux)
+A more complex scalable solution known as Chain fibers, dating back to June 2014 and first published later that year, made the case for a single relay-chain and multiple homogeneous chains providing a transparent interchain execution mechanism.
+Decoherence was paid for through transaction latency-transactions requiring the coordination of disparate portions of the system would take longer to process. [source](https://github.com/ethereum/wiki/wiki/Chain-Fibers-Redux)

 > high-frequency chains (with very low block times)

-## Properties <a name = "prooperties"></a>
+## Properties <a name = "properties"></a>

 Polkadot is equivalent to a set of independent chains except for two important points:
 1. Pooled security